playframework/play-java-angular-seed/ui/README.md

 Run `ng build-prod` to execute the production build task.
 The will generate the output with ahead of time compilation support inside `public/ui/` folder in the root level.

+- Apart from the above listed tasks you can also define your own task under scripts section of the package.json.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).